-Tomorrow, I’ll be officiating the funeral of a beloved Great-Grandma.
-When I met with the family yesterday, I learned that one of her great-grandchildren.
-Kay, who is 6 years old spent that last week of life with Grammy.
+I attended the funeral of a beloved Grandmother.
+One of her grandchildren, James, who is 6 years old, spent that last week of life with Gram.
 What an amazing gift they both received before her death!

 Children and Experience of Death